blehr/blehr.github.io/_posts/2018-10-29-roll-call-attendance-app-for-android.md

 </div>

 <div style="width: 200px"><a href="https://play.google.com/store/apps/details?id=com.brandonlehr.rollcall&amp;pcampaignid=MKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1"><img alt="Get it on Google Play" src="https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png"></a></div>

+## On the Web

+Now you can use [Roll Call on the web](https://brandonlehr.com/rollcall).
+With the ability to download attendance records!

 Give it a try and let me know how it works for you.
 I'm always looking for feedback, to improve the app.